-The following discussion describes the significant adjustments made in restating our Canadian GAAP consolidated financial statements to IFRS for the three months ended November 30, 2014 and year ended August 31, 2015 as well as the consolidated statement of financial position as at September 1, 2014.
-Refer to note 28 to the Q1 fiscal 2016 consolidated financial statements for detailed reconciliations between Canadian GAAP and IFRS.
+The following discussion describes the significant adjustments made in restating our Canadian GAAP consolidated financial statements to IFRS for the three and six months ended February 28, 2015 and year ended August 31, 2015 as well as the consolidated statement of financial position as at September 1, 2014.
+Refer to note 28 to the Q1 fiscal 2016 and note 27 to the Q2 fiscal 2016 interim consolidated financial statements for detailed reconciliations between Canadian GAAP and IFRS.
 The notes to these reconciliations provide explanations for each major difference.